 5. The additional higher charges linked to portfolio bonds reduce your real returns.
 Often severely.

-These bonds are sold by offshore life insurance companies such as Utmost Worldwide (ex-Generali), Old Mutual International (soon to be Quilter), Friends Provident International, SEB and RL360.
+These bonds are sold by offshore life insurance companies such as Utmost Worldwide (ex-Generali), Old Mutual/Quilter International, Friends Provident International, SEB and RL360.

-While they all offer low/zero commission versions of their products, they are rarely used by advisers.
+While they all offer low/zero commission versions of their products, these are rarely used by advisers.

 QROPS often act as a conduit for investing in dodgy funds